MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app.md

 **As a sales manager/administrator, you can**

--	Configure trackers and competitors that you want to track for your team’s calls with customers.
-To learn more, configure conversation content <link will be added Conversation content>
+-	Configure tracker keywords and competitors that you want to track for your team’s calls with customers.
+To learn more, see [Configure keywords and competitors to track](configure-keywords-competitors.md).

 -	Configure how long you want to retain or delete team’s or individual seller’s data from your organization.
-To learn more, see Conversation Intelligence data retention and deletion<link will be added>.
+To learn more, see [Data retention and deletion through Privacy](data-retention-deletion-policy.md).

 -	Manage environments and configure call data.